Urticaria Pigmentosa (Mastocytosis)

 Urticaria pigmentosa is a skin disease, which is a form of urticaria as well as mastocytosis, in which you find brown, intensely itching patches on the skin.
 On rubbing the spots, one gets hives or urticarial patches.

 It is one of the forms of mastocytosis.
 To understand mastocytosis, we need to understand a bit about mast cells.
 Mast cells are normal cells found in the skin all over the body.
-Mast cells contain certain granules which when activated or stimulated, lead to the release of histamine and other such chemicals, leading to the condition called mastocytosis.
-You may say, mast cells are inflammatory cells.
+Mast cells contain certain granules, which, when activated or stimulated, lead to the release of histamine and other such chemicals, leading to the condition called mastocytosis.
+You may say mast cells are inflammatory cells.

 Incidence: